Lycurgus1/Ansible/ADVANCED_SETUP.md

 # Automatically running the web app with posts enabled

-### 1. Run the vagrant machines and follow instructions on main readme to set up the controller machine
+### 1. Follow instructions on main readme to set up machines

+- Follow up to step 8.
+	- At this point you will have connected the controller server to the other machine

 ### 2. Run the app_db_setup playbook